aclloyd97/backyard-weatherman/index.md

 ### Flight through a Hurricane

 Flight 2720 is a straight shot to Houston, about four hours and fifteen minutes.
-On a normal summer evening, the clouds would hang low and the sunset would beam colorful rays through the window as you landed quietly at Hobby International Airport.
+On a normal summer evening, *FIXME* the clouds would hang low and the sunset beamed colorful rays through the window as the airplane landed quietly at Hobby International Airport.

 With this flight, a crack of lightning flashed across the sky, but no thunder followed.
 My flight had been calm, up to this final push.
 On occasion, I get nervous flying through a storm, but today’s pilots kept the plane sailing smoothly through the sky despite the ruckus immediately around us.
 This ruckus was just beginning to hit Houston--Hurricane Harvey.

 [![Flight Home](http://img.youtube.com/vi/XcU3w8aY-xk/0.jpg)](https://youtu.be/XcU3w8aY-xk)

 Originally, I was slightly concerned about flying from Boston, Massachusetts, to Houston, Texas because of the impending weather.
-Harvey began formation in the Gulf of Mexico just a few days prior and loomed closer as it’s path shifted, now projecting onto Houston.
+Harvey began formation in the Gulf of Mexico just a few days prior and loomed closer as its path shifted, projecting onto Houston.
 Now, it was here.

 Anxious for the safety of the personnel and passengers, the airport sought to evacuate everyone as quickly as possible, not even taking my luggage off of the plane.
 As I walked through the airport, I decided that Sunday morning, maybe Sunday afternoon, I would leave to return to College Station to be there for the first day of university classes.